CartoDB/documentation/app/content/carto-user-manual/tutorials/territory_planning_for_personal_care_product.md

     ![Merchants styling](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_merchants_styling.png)

-16. Let´s also create a tooltip for the layer.
+16. Let's also create a tooltip for the layer.
 Configure as seen below:

     ![Merchants tooltip](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_merchants_tooltip.png)

-17. Finally, let´s calculate the centroids of merchants within each territory, and aggregate the addressable market of each merchant.
+17. Finally, let's calculate the centroids of merchants within each territory, and aggregate the addressable market of each merchant.

     Go to "More Options" of the "Merchants with allocated addressable market and territory" layer and select "Add SQL analysis".
 Select "Compute centroids" and configure as seen below.

     ![Territory centre](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_centroids.png)

 18. Run the analysis.
 Rename the new layer as "Territory centre".

     Style the layer as seen below, making sure the radius depends on the addressable market:

     ![Territory centre layer](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_centroids_layer.png)

-19. Let´s also create a tooltip for the layer.
+19. Let's also create a tooltip for the layer.
 Configure as seen below:

     ![Territory centre tooltip](/img/cloud-native-workspace/tutorials/tutorial19_map_territory_planning_centroids_tooltip.png)